Thoracic Aortic Dissection

 Particular caution is advised at this stage, as a 12-lead ECG diagnostic of an ST-elevation myocardial infarction does not exclude concomitant aortic dissection.
 A type A dissection may indeed be the cause of the STEMI.
 Certain therapies pursued to address the STEMI, in the absence of definitive surgical management of the ascending aortic dissection, may render harm to the patient.
 Imagine the consequence of thrombolytic therapy administered to a patient with a hemorrhagic pericardial effusion from their aortic dissection.
 Having said this, the incidence of STEMI dwarfs that of acute aortic dissection, so delays in treatment to absolutely exclude the latter in every case would likely result in a net increase in overall population morbidity and mortality.
 This discussion is included only to prompt consideration of acute aortic dissection when you diagnose STEMI, not to mandate an exhaustive workup to exclude it in all patients.
 Approximately 5% of patients with type A dissection, in one large series, showed concomitant electrocardiographically evident MI.

-The classic patient will be a male in his 60s with a history of chronic hypertension who presents with “sharp,” sudden-onset, severe chest pain that radiates to the back.
+The classic patient is a male in his 60s with a history of chronic hypertension who presents with “sharp,” sudden-onset, severe chest pain that radiates to the back.

-Three-quarters of patients presenting with acute thoracic aortic dissection will complain of chest pain, and greater than 95% will complain of pain in some location.
+Three-quarters of patients presenting with acute thoracic aortic dissection will complain of chest pain, and greater than 95% will complain of pain in some location in the back.
 Classically, this pain is sudden-onset and may radiate to the interscapular area of the back (i.e., “between the shoulder blades”) or to the abdomen and low back, depending on the location of the dissection.
-The pain is typically the most severe the patient has experienced and often described as “sharp,” “ripping,” or “tearing” in quality.
+The pain is typically the most severe the patient has experienced and may be described as “sharp,” “ripping,” or “tearing” in quality.

 Less than half of all patients with aortic dissection will display physical exam abnormalities historically described for this condition.
 Patients will exhibit a peripheral pulse deficit in 15-30% of cases, approximately two-fold more commonly in type A dissection as compared to type B dissection.
 A diastolic murmur is identified in slightly less than 30% of cases.
 Stroke is diagnosed in approximately 5% of cases, and typical neurologic deficits consistent with stroke may be identified on exam.
-There are, unfortunately, no features of the history or physical exam that are pathognomonic for aortic dissection.
+There are, unfortunately, no features of the history or physical exam that are pathognomonic for aortic dissection, nor are there any that reliably exclude it.

 Differences in Presentation by Stanford Type

 Patients with type A dissection often present slightly differently than those with type B dissection.
 Type A dissection is more likely to cause chest pain or syncope and less likely to cause back or abdominal pain when compared to type B dissection.
-Patients with type B dissection are about two times as likely to present with hypertension (SBP ≥150 mmHg), whereas type A dissections are many times more likely to cause hypotension (SBP
+Patients with type B dissection are about two times as likely to present with hypertension (SBP ≥150 mmHg), whereas type A dissections are many times more likely to cause hypotension (SBP<100 mmHg) with or without frank shock.

 A high index of suspicion must be maintained for this diagnosis given its substantial morbidity and mortality.
 In one series, over one-third of patients were misdiagnosed on their first presentation to the emergency department.
 There are no widely accepted clinical decision rules that are adequately sensitive for ruling out a diagnosis of thoracic aortic dissection.
 Conditions with such a high mortality and such a low incidence make development of a clinical decision rule exceedingly difficult.